Chopped Steak with Mushroom Gravy

 Because the fat content is lower in steak, than in ground beef, breadcrumbs are usually added to the patties to hold in the moisture.

-Chopped Steak Patties are generally well-seasoned with herbs and spices, and served with mashed potatoes and brown gravy.
+Chopped Steak Patties (also Chop Steak Patties) are generally well-seasoned with herbs and spices, and served with mashed potatoes and brown gravy.

-Today we’re taking the “steak and mushrooms” concept to a place of downhome comfort, with our easy Chopped Steak with Mushroom Gravy Recipe!
+Today we’re taking the “steak and mushrooms” concept to a place of downhome comfort, with our easy Chop Steak with Mushroom Gravy Recipe!

 Chopped Steak vs Salisbury Steak